 Dave Zvenyach is an attorney, strategist, author, full-stack software developer, and innovative former government executive who helps businesses and government work smarter, together.

 Dave has unique expertise on all things public sector; he’s held positions in all three branches of government, as well as at the federal, state, and local levels.
 Most recently, he served as the Director of the Technology Transformation Services (“TTS”) at the United States General Services Administration (“GSA”).
 In between his time in government, Dave worked as an independent consultant and as Director of Product at Hangar.
-Dave also served as Senior Technical Advisor and Assistant Commissioner for the GSA’s Federal Acquisition Service Office of Systems Management; Executive Director of 18F; Deputy Commissioner for TTS; Assistant Commissioner for the TTS Office of Acquisition; General Counsel to the DC Council; Chief of Staff to DC Councilmember Mary Cheh; and judicial law clerk to United States District Judge Yvette Kane.
+Dave also served as Senior Technical Advisor and Assistant Commissioner for the GSA’s Federal Acquisition Service Office of Systems Management; Executive Director of 18F; Deputy Commissioner for TTS; Assistant Commissioner for the TTS Office of Acquisition; General Counsel to the DC Council; Chief of Staff to Councilmember Mary Cheh; and judicial law clerk to United States District Judge Yvette Kane.

 Dave has written on diverse topics, including a book entitled Coding for Lawyers, a chapter on Political Law for the DC Bar Practice Manual, and about a variety of technical and legal topics on his blog.
 Dave is also a teacher, having served as an Adjunct Professor at the George Washington University Law School, a facilitator for the Digital Services IT Acquisition Professional program, and an instructor for a Continuing Legal Education course through the DC Bar on Legislative Drafting.

 Dave is a member of the Wisconsin delegation to the Uniform Law Commission and the Board of the Washington Council of Lawyers.
 He’s been named a Legal Rebel, a Legal Hacker of the Year, a Fed 100, a FastCase 50, and an Open Data Pioneer.
 He was recognized as “role model for public service and dedication to his craft” by the Council of the District of Columbia, received the Exceptional Service Award from the DC Bar for establishing the first Pro Bono Legal Volunteer Program in the DC government, and is an ABA Fellow.